 \subsection{The lens galaxy catalog}

 For the lens galaxies, we choose DESI imaging survey DR8 \citep[Dark Energy Camera Legacy Survey;][]{Dey2019}.
 We also use the photometric redshift measurement provided by \cite{Zou2019}.
-This catalog also applied to other cosmological analyses. (e.g. \citet{Yao2020SC, Dong2021LDP, Zou2021, Zhangziwen2021}).
+This catalog also applies to other cosmological analyses (e.g. \citet{Yao2020SC, Zhangziwen2021, Dong2021LDP, Zou2021}).
 The imaging footprints cover an area of over 14,000 deg$^2$ in both northern and southern Galactic caps.
-This catalog contains about 0.17 billion morphologically classified galaxies with $r$ < 23 mag and covers the redshift range of $z^P < 1$.
+The catalog contains about 0.17 billion morphologically classified galaxies with $r < 23$ mag and covers the redshift range of $z^P < 1$.

 We select the lens galaxies in three redshift bins of $0.1<z_L<0.3$, $0.3<z_L<0.5$ and $0.5<z_L<0.7$, with $r$-band apparent magnitude cut of 18.5, 19.5, 20.5 at each bin respectively.
 The final catalog contains $\sim 3.64, 2.59, 2.20$ million galaxies in each bin and $\sim 8.43$ million in total.
 To select the random galaxies\footnote{ \url{https://www.legacysurvey.org/dr8/files/\#random-catalogs}} with considering the survey geometry, we first generate a mask of lens galaxies, with \texttt{nside} = 512 in \texttt{HEALPix} \citep{healpix}.
-The binary tracer mask is 1 when there are tracer galaxies located at the pixel, otherwise is 0.
-The random galaxies has an identical mask to the tracer galaxies.
+The binary tracer mask is 1 when there are tracer galaxies located at the pixel; otherwise it is 0.
+The random galaxies have an identical mask to the tracer galaxies.